RaphaelAfridata/HR-Dashboard/README.md

 #### Data Visualization - PowerBI

 ## Questions
-- What is the gender breakdown o employees in the company?
+- What is the gender breakdown of employees in the company?
-- What is the race/ethnicity breakdown of emplyees in the company?
+- What is the race/ethnicity breakdown of employees in the company?
 - What is the age distribution of employees in the company?
 - How many employees work at headquaters versus remote location?
 - What is the average length of employment for employees who have been terminated?